ShimantoRahman/empulse/docs/tutorial/04_train.rst

     * - Model
       - Accuracy
-      - Cost
+      - ROC AUC
-      - Savings
+      - Profit
     * - LogisticRegression
       - 0.889
-      - 7.20
+      - 0.926
-      - 0.631
+      - 2.28
     * - CSLogitClassifier
-      - 0.750
+      - 0.838
-      - 1.62
+      - 0.918
-      - 0.917
+      - 2.58
     * - CSBoostClassifier
-      - 0.898
+      - **0.960**
-      - **-2.78**
+      - **0.974**
-      - **1.143**
+      - **4.74**

-Across the 945 test customers, the swing from the baseline is roughly 9,400 — from losing money to making it, on the same data with the same features.
+Here the extra capacity of a boosted ensemble means there is no trade to make: it beats the baseline on accuracy, AUC *and* profit at once.
+Profit more than doubles, from 2.28 to 4.74 — about 4,481 across the 945 test customers, against the baseline's 2,155.

+Recall the ceiling from :doc:`01_problem`: a model that knew exactly who would churn earns 5.40.
+The baseline captured 42% of that.
+This model captures **88%**, on the same features and the same split.
+Only the objective changed.

 .. note::
-    Savings above 1.0 simply means the model beats the naive baseline the savings score is normalised against; it is not capped.
+    Do not read the accuracy column as a rule.
+Whether a cost-sensitive model gains or loses accuracy depends on the model class and the cost matrix — :class:`~empulse.models.CSLogitClassifier` gave up five points here, :class:`~empulse.models.CSBoostClassifier` gained seven.
+Neither is evidence about profit, which is the column that matters.

 Choosing a backend
 ==================